-Natural resources are something which comes from nature and people cannot make natural resources but they can collect it.
-Some of the examples natural resources are water, wood, iron, and coal.
-Some of the resources like hydro-electric energy are not natural because they are made by people.
+Natural resources are something which comes from nature and people cannot make natural resources, but they can collect it.
+Some examples natural resources are water, wood, iron, and coal.
+Some resources like hydro-electric energy are not natural because they are made by people.

 Natural resources are classified into 2 categories:

 - Non-Renewable natural resources

 Renewable resources are those which can be generated again after it is used.
 For example water, wood and sunlight are some examples of renewable resources.

 A non-renewable resource is that which exhausts after frequent usage and sometimes it takes a long time to get generated like natural gas.
 One of the examples of the non-renewable natural resource is coal.
 Just like coal, there are many natural resources that are limited that means it cannot be recycled again.
 Most of the non-renewable resources cannot be recycled and thus it is important in the conservation of natural resources.
 There are some natural resources which have very high demand but with less availability.

 Some non-renewable natural resources are: